Tomatillo Salsa Verde Recipe

-The first time I really ever fell in love with salsa verde was when my mother-in-love made use these Salsa Verde Chicken Enchiladas at their house.
+The first time I really ever fell in love with Tomatillo Salsa Verde was when I tried Enchiladas Verde with Chicken.

 The green sauce was less sweet than regular salsa, had a wonderfully thick texture, and a very uniquely bright flavor I couldn’t quite put my finger on.